Ivan Levinstein

-In 1864 he moved to Blackley, Manchester to start his own chemical manufacturing business.
 As the business grew it moved to larger premises in Crumpsall, Manchester, in 1887.
 He developed Rosaline, an artificial magenta dye, Blackley blue dye, Manchester Brown and Manchester Yellow dyes and red azo dyes.

 He also acted as a spokesperson for the British chemical industry, expressing concerns about growing German competitiveness.
 He founded, in 1871, the Chemical Review, in 1881 was a founder of the Manchester Section of the Society of Chemical Industry, later following Henry Roscoe as Chair of the Section.
-He also served as President of the Society of Chemical Industry between 1901 and 1903 and was a founder member of the Society of Dyers and Colourists in 1884.
+He also served as President of the Society of Chemical Industry between 1901 and 1903 and was a founder member of the Society of Dyers and Colourists in 1884. and elected to the Manchester Literary and Philosophical Society on 5 March 1895.